-If the carcasses are still perfectly fine and were installed properly, you may only need to change the doors.
+If the carcasses are still perfectly fine and properly installed, the doors may be the only things that need changing.
 If not, it’s wise to purchase a kitchen that lasts a lifetime.

-Consider using a manufacturer local to you to reduce your carbon footprint or companies that buy old units to resell, such as The Used Kitchen Company and Used Kitchen Exchange, to give yours a second life.
+Consider using a manufacturer local to you to reduce your carbon footprint.
+Also check out companies that buy old units to resell, such as The Used Kitchen Company and Used Kitchen Exchange, to give yours a second life.

 Reclaim and reuse